watem-sedem/rfactor/docs/installation.rst

 ============

 Python is used to implemented the functionalities in this package, whereas Matlab or Octave is used to run the core code.
-Do note the Octave solution is free, but slower than the Matlab solution.
+Do note the use of Octave is free of charge, but slower than the Matlab solution.

 Install
 -------